Environmental Board of Appeal

 The Environmental Board of Appeal is an independent administrative appeal board for rulings relating to planning, nature and the environment.
 It is a ‘combined board’ consisting either of a chairman and vice-chairman and a number of appointed specialist members (expert board); or a tribunal including seven members appointed by the Danish Parliament and two members appointed by the Supreme Court from among its members (lay board).
 Principle matters are decided by The Environmental Board of Appeal.

-The Secretariat is composed of a screening unit, six offices charged with processing cases and a development and secretariat office.
-The six executive offices are divided into four areas: Planning, Environment, Nature and Livestock.
+The Secretariat is composed of a screening unit, three offices charged with processing cases and a development and secretariat office.
+The three executive offices are divided into: Planning, Environment and Nature.

 In addition to the processing of appeals, the Environmental Board of Appeal provides information on its rulings so that citizens, authorities and other interested parties can benefit from the corpus of settlement decisions.